Welcome to Norrbotten's museum

 Cultural environment analyzes are often done in connection with development projects and detailed planning work.
 The analysis can also be included as part of an environmental impact statement (EIA) and serve as a basis for future development work.

-Culturally valuable buildings can be considered historical documents.
-The buildings carry stories about craftsmanship, architecture, social development, traditions and about the people who lived in and around them.
-Most buildings sooner or later face a major change and sometimes even demolition.
+Buildings of cultural and historical value can be considered historical documents.
+They carry stories about craft methods, architecture, social development, traditions and about the people who lived in and around them.
+Most buildings sooner or later face major changes and sometimes even demolition.
 With the help of building documentation, valuable knowledge about a building can be preserved.

 A building documentation can look different.
 It can either cover a building in its entirety, both exterior and interior, or only a part of the building.
 Usually the historical context of the building is also included in the documentation.